 What happened is that if the volatility of the market is shrinking, there’s a good chance that volatility will expand sometime in the future.

-We can see that volatility has shrunk and that one point is that boom.
+We can see that volatility has shrunk and that one then what happens is that boom!

 Massive breakdown over here on crude oil.